Install zsh

 $

-Next, we can edit the passwd file and change the location of the shell
+Next, edit the passwd file to change the shell’s location.

 doas vi /etc/passwd

-Find the line with the user you want to change the shell for and edit the last part of the
+Find the line with the user to change the shell for and edit the last part of the line:

 user:*:1000:1000:Firstname Lastname:/home/user:/bin/ksh